• Kracker Archive

 On the 23rd December 1944 27 Lancasters and 3 Mosquitoes of 8 Group were detailed to attack the Gremberg railway yards in Cologne (Köln), Germany of which 17 Lancasters were from the 582 Squadron.

 The force was split into 3 formations, each lead by an Oboe equipped Lancaster with an Oboe Mosquito as a reserve leader.
-During the inbound flight, 2 Lancasters from 35 Sqn collided over the French coast and their crews were all killed.
+During the inbound flight, two (2) Lancasters from 35 Sqn collided over the French coast and their crews were all killed.

 On approaching the target, it was found that the cloud which had been forecast had cleared and it was decided to allow the bombers to break formation and bomb visually This move was made because the formation would have been very vulnerable to Cologne’s Flak defences during the long straight Oboe approach.

 Unfortunately the order to abandon the Oboe run did not reach Sqn Ldr.
-Palmer, who was the Master Bomber, and he continued on with the designated role, even though the aircraft was already damaged by Flak.
+Palmer, who was the Master Bomber, which was Lancaster III PB371 from 582 Sqn, and he continued on with the designated role, even though the aircraft was already damaged by Flak.

-PB120 was one of five aircraft from the Squadron that failed to return from operations.
+Of the total of seven (7) Lancasters lost on this operation PB141 was one of five (5) aircraft from the Squadron that failed to return:

 Fg Off.
 Vaughan confirmed that he baled out and landed near Krefeld so as Flt Sgt.
 Hobbs, Flt Lt.
 Whitaker and WO.
 Fuller became PoWs it can be presumed that they also baled out around the same area.
 It has been reported that Flt Sgt.
-Hobbs was killed when his parachute failed to open properly.
+Hobbs also baled out but tragically he was killed when his parachute failed to open properly.

 Krefeld is some 50½ km (32 mls) NW of Cologne.